UNINETTSigma2/documentation/apps/gdal.md

 ## Running GDAL

-To load a GDAL module, run in the terminal

-    module load GDAL/<version>

-Run `module avail` to see the complete list of available versions.
-The table below lists the available versions.

 | Module     | Version     |
 | :------------- | :------------- |
 | GDAL |2.2.0-foss-2017a-Python-2.7.13-HDF5-1.8.18 <br>2.2.0-intel-2017a-Python-2.7.13-HDF5-1.8.18 <br> |

+To see available versions when logged into Fram issue command

+    module spider gdal

+To use GDAL type

+    module load GDAL/<version>

+specifying one of the available versions.

 ## License Information